 Like most forms of antidepressants, trazodone is rarely screened for in drug toxicology screenings.
-However, the substance is still traceable and it is possible to drug screen for trazodone.
+However, the substance is still traceable in the body's system and it is possible to drug screen for trazodone.

 Table of contents:

 How long does trazodone stay in your system?

 The half-life for trazodone is approximately 10 hours, meaning the amount of the drug in the system will drop by half every at a maximum of 10 hours.
 Despite this, the drug can be detected in the system for up to 90 days.